TheLinuxSham/qtile/README.md

 ## PyWal
 I use [PyWal](https://github.com/dylanaraps/pywal) to generate color schemes from my set wallpaper automatically.
 This color scheme is safed in a cache file and can be used by Qtile, Visual Studio Code, Alacritty, Neo Vim and so on.
 See ./colors/wal.py.

+You COULD also use PyWal to set your wallpaper, instead of nitrogen.
+But only if you use one screen.

 For more customization see [here](https://github.com/dylanaraps/pywal/wiki/Customization#rofi).

 ## Rofi (optional)